kaithar/Archipelago/worlds/sonic1/docs/en_Sonic the Hedgehog 1.md

 The generation options are suitably documented.
 Some specific notes:
 - If you want to generate a solo world be sure that "No local key placement" isn't enabled.
+- Ring Goal specifies the number of ring items you need to collect from the item pool.
+- Available Rings specifies how many rings items are added to the item pool.
+- If Available is lower than the Goal, Ring Goal will be set to the value of Available Rings.
 - The Ring Goal won't pose much of a challenge in a normal game, you can tweak these settings to make things much harder.
 - The default difficulty is tuned to the assumption you will need to check most monitors in a reasonable amount of time.
 - The Boring Filler option is there to disable the joke filler items.
 All (non-functional) junk items have "(Junk)" in the name.